CameronBJoyce/Py-Chatbot/README.md

 # Py-Chatbot
-Built a chatbot in Python with Michelin Tires as an example company.
+Built a web chatbot in Flask Python, HTML, CSS with Michelin Tires as an example company.